ernestnash/ernestnash/README.md

 ## IN BRIEF

-> - Software Engineer Intern at Digisoft Solutions Limited
+> - Software Engineer | Typescript/Javascript and PHP developer | Mobile App Developer
 > - Student of Mathematics and Computer Science at the Technical University of Mombasa (TUM).

 ### MORE ABOUT ME